 Delegate seating around tables has become the Conference standard.
 This innovation from AC2012 frequently offered delegates the opportunity to participate in Table Talk discussions concerning business and personal matters.

-- On Earth Peace Reportability / Accountability was accepted per the recommendation of the 2016 Standing Committee, that both querys ( Reportability/Accountability to Annual Conference from West Marva District ) and ( Viability of On Earth Peace as an Agency from Southeastern District ) be combined into one item of business, and be referred to the Review and Evaluation Committee for a report in 2017, stating: recognizing that the Review and Evaluation Committee has the responsibility to consider the balance and unity of denominational agencies.
+- NB 2 On Earth Peace Reportability / Accountability was accepted per the recommendation of the 2016 Standing Committee, that both queries ( Reportability/Accountability to Annual Conference from West Marva District ) and ( Viability of On Earth Peace as an Agency from Southeastern District ) be combined into one item of business, and be referred to the Review and Evaluation Committee for a report in 2017, stating: recognizing that the Review and Evaluation Committee has the responsibility to consider the balance and unity of denominational agencies.

 The query from West Marva District questioned